cariagency/period-picker/README.md

 ## Theming.

-Followin options allows you to customize some elements of the picker :
+Following options allows you to customize some elements of the picker :

 ```
 // Year button title.